 - Organising and delivering training sessions for health workers and the general public

-- Making available a telephone line that gives information and help to people who experience hearing voices, seeing visions and tactile sensations
+- Making available an email account that gives information to people who experience hearing voices, seeing visions and tactile sensations (and their supporters)

 - To give men, women and children who have these experiences an opportunity to talk freely about them